minarashidi/authentication/README.md

 In a real-world application, we might need to have a separate (frontend) application to interact with backend service.

-Nice sum up, I'm definitely with JDBC client; because of its Simplicity and no magic behind It's better readable and maintable over others and full control of DB queries, no magic even for crud operations
 ---

 ### The Need for Monitoring and Observability